hamstergene/findold/README.md

 A cron job to keep your `Downloads` folder clean:

     $ crontab -l
-    @weekly ~/bin/unused-files ~/Downloads -q --age 14 --move PendingDelete -x PendingDelete ; ~/bin/unused-files ~/Downloads/PendingDelete -q --age 64 --delete
+    @weekly ~/bin/find-unused ~/Downloads -q --age 14 --move PendingDelete -x PendingDelete ; ~/bin/find-unused ~/Downloads/PendingDelete -q --age 64 --delete

-Items older than 14 days get moved into `PendingDelete` subfolder and stay there for a couple of months, just in case you recall there was something that you need.
+Items older than 14 days are moved into `PendingDelete` subfolder and stay there for a couple of months, just in case you recall there was something that you need.
 Items older than 64 days are deleted forever.
 If you modify any of the files, or (if your OS does update last access time) simply open it, the file's life will be prolonged for another 14 days.

+As a consequence, the `Downloads` folder only contains the files downloaded recently, the new downloads are very easy to locate, and you never need to care about cleaning it.

 ## Usage

-    usage: unused-files [-h] [-a AGE] [-q] [-qq] [-d | -m MOVE] [-x EXCLUDE] [directory]
+    usage: find-unused [-h] [-a AGE] [-q] [-qq] [-d | -m MOVE] [-x EXCLUDE] directory

     positional arguments:
       directory             directory to scan for unused files